Ready to move: The first steps for successful relocation

 Published April 23, 2024

-Dutch tax authorities.
-These criteria include being recruited from abroad or being transferred to the Netherlands from another country by an employer.
+To qualify for the 30% tax ruling, an individual must meet specific criteria set forth by the Dutch tax authorities.
+These criteria include being recruited from abroad or being transferred to the Netherlands by an employer.

 Additionally, the individual must have lived at least 150 kilometres away from the Dutch border for at least 17 of the 24 months prior to the start of employment in the Netherlands.